MenkeTechnologies/zsh-docker-aliases/README.md

 - `dkw` Block until a container stops, then print its exit code<Paste>
 - `dkx` Stop a running container

-#### container (C)
+#### container (c)

-- `dkC` Manage containers
+- `dkc` Manage containers
-- `dkCa` Attach to a running container
+- `dkca` Attach to a running container
-- `dkCcp` Copy files/folders between a container and the local filesystem
+- `dkccp` Copy files/folders between a container and the local filesystem
-- `dkCd` Inspect changes on a container's filesystem
+- `dkcd` Inspect changes on a container's filesystem
-- `dkCe` Run a command in a running container
+- `dkce` Run a command in a running container
-- `dkCE` Run an interactive command in a running container
+- `dkcE` Run an interactive command in a running container
-- `dkCin` Display detailed information on one or more containers
+- `dkcin` Display detailed information on one or more containers
-- `dkCk` Kill one or more running containers
+- `dkck` Kill one or more running containers
-- `dkCl` Fetch the logs of a container
+- `dkcl` Fetch the logs of a container
-- `dkCL` Fetch and follow (`-f`) the logs of a container
+- `dkcL` Fetch and follow (`-f`) the logs of a container
-- `dkCls` List containers
+- `dkcls` List containers
-- `dkCp` Pause all processes within one or more containers
+- `dkcp` Pause all processes within one or more containers
-- `dkCpr` Remove all stopped containers
+- `dkcpr` Remove all stopped containers
-- `dkCrn` Rename a container
+- `dkcrn` Rename a container
-- `dkCS` Restart one or more containers
+- `dkcS` Restart one or more containers
-- `dkCrm` Remove one or more containers
+- `dkcrm` Remove one or more containers
-- `dkCr` Run a command in a new container
+- `dkcr` Run a command in a new container
-- `dkCR` Run an interactive command in a new container and automatically remove the container when it exits
+- `dkcR` Run an interactive command in a new container and automatically remove the container when it exits
-- `dkCRe` like `dkCR` and set entry point to `/bin/bash`
+- `dkcRe` like `dkCR` and set entry point to `/bin/bash`
-- `dkCs` Start one or more stopped containers
+- `dkcs` Start one or more stopped containers
-- `dkCss` Display a live stream of container(s) resource usage statistics
+- `dkcss` Display a live stream of container(s) resource usage statistics
-- `dkCx` Stop one or more running containers
+- `dkcx` Stop one or more running containers
-- `dkCtop` Display the running processes of a container
+- `dkctop` Display the running processes of a container
-- `dkCP` Unpause all processes within one or more containers
+- `dkcP` Unpause all processes within one or more containers
-- `dkCup` Update configuration of one or more containers
+- `dkcup` Update configuration of one or more containers
-- `dkCw` Block until one or more containers stop, then print their exit codes
+- `dkcw` Block until one or more containers stop, then print their exit codes

 #### image (I)

-- `dkI` Manage images
+- `dki` Manage images
-- `dkIb` Build an image from a Dockerfile
+- `dkib` Build an image from a Dockerfile
-- `dkIh` Show the history of an image
+- `dkih` Show the history of an image
-- `dkIim` Import the contents from a tarball to create a filesystem image
+- `dkiim` Import the contents from a tarball to create a filesystem image
-- `dkIin` Display detailed information on one or more images
+- `dkiin` Display detailed information on one or more images
-- `dkIls` List images
+- `dkils` List images
-- `dkIpr` Remove unused images
+- `dkipr` Remove unused images
-- `dkIpl` Pull an image or a repository from a registry
+- `dkipl` Pull an image or a repository from a registry
-- `dkIph` Push an image or a repository to a registry
+- `dkiph` Push an image or a repository to a registry
-- `dkIrm` Remove one or more images
+- `dkirm` Remove one or more images
-- `dkIsv` Save one or more images to a tar archive (streamed to STDOUT by default)
+- `dkisv` Save one or more images to a tar archive (streamed to STDOUT by default)
-- `dkIt` Tag an image into a repository
+- `dkit` Tag an image into a repository

 #### volume (V)

-- `dkV` Manage volumes
+- `dkv` Manage volumes
-- `dkVin` Display detailed information on one or more volumes
+- `dkvin` Display detailed information on one or more volumes
-- `dkVls` List volumes
+- `dkvls` List volumes
-- `dkVpr` Remove all unused volumes
+- `dkvpr` Remove all unused volumes
-- `dkVrm` Remove one or more volumes
+- `dkvrm` Remove one or more volumes

 #### network (N)

-- `dkN` Manage networks
+- `dkn` Manage networks
-- `dkNs` Connect a container to a network
+- `dkns` Connect a container to a network
-- `dkNx` Disconnects a container from a network
+- `dknx` Disconnects a container from a network
-- `dkNin` Displays detailed information on a network
+- `dknin` Displays detailed information on a network
-- `dkNls` Lists all the networks created by the user
+- `dknls` Lists all the networks created by the user
-- `dkNpr` Remove all unused networks
+- `dknpr` Remove all unused networks
-- `dkNrm` Deletes one or more networks
+- `dknrm` Deletes one or more networks

 #### system (Y)

-- `dkY` Manage Docker
+- `dky` Manage Docker
-- `dkYdf` Show docker filesystem usage
+- `dkydf` Show docker filesystem usage
-- `dkYpr` Remove unused data
+- `dkypr` Remove unused data

 #### stack (K)